cs-util-com/cscore/CsCore/README.md

 eventBus.Unsubscribe(subscriber1, eventName);
 ```

-__Rule of thumb__: Only use the EventBus pattern if you can't exactly tell who wants to listen to the published events.
-Do not use the eventbus to pass an event from x to y if you know exactly who x and y are!
+__Rule of thumb__: Only use the `EventBus` if you can't exactly tell who will listen to the published events.
+Do not use the `EventBus` to pass an event from x to y if you know exactly who x and y will be!

 ## Injection Logic
 ```cs